 Where Has Our Money Gone?

-Support from our many donors has enabled The Markie Foundation to raise approximately $400,000 since our inception.
-Our beneficiaries over the past 20 years include (listed by most recent):
+Support from our many donors has enabled The Markie Foundation to raise and disburse nearly $500,000 since our inception.
+Our beneficiaries over the past 20+ years include (listed by most recent):

 - $20,000 to George Mark Children’s House to fund the continuation of hits highly valued music therapy program.